huggingface/blog/cinepile2.md

 ## Wait.
 What is CinePile?

 In May 2024, we launched CinePile, a long video QA dataset with about 300,000 training samples and 5,000 test samples.

-CinePile stands out from other datasets in two aspects:
+The first release stood out from other datasets in two aspects:
 * Question diversity: It covers temporal understanding, plot analysis, character dynamics, setting, and themes.
 * Question difficulty: In our benchmark, humans outperformed the best commercial vision models by 25% and open-source ones by 65%.

+### Taking a look at a data sample

 Part of the secret sauce behind it is that it relies on movie clips from YouTube and Q&A distilled from precise audio descriptions designed for visually impaired audiences.
-These descriptions offer rich context beyond basic visuals, helping us create more complex questions.
+These descriptions offer rich context beyond basic visuals (e.g., "What color is the car?"), helping us create more complex questions.

-### Taking a look at a data sample

-As we can see in the example below, CinePile stands out from other datasets by going beyond simple perceptual questions (e.g., "What color is the car?"):

 <div style="display: flex; gap: 20px; align-items: center;">
     <div style="flex: 1;">